Choosing The Best Espresso Machine For Home

 The best espresso and crema are not produced by simply blasting espresso grounds with a wave of sudden pressure.
 Instead, as any competent barista will tell you, it is critical to start with low pressure to saturate and condition the grounds.
-More pressure should then be added to produce a full body of flavour from the grounds.
+More pressure should then be added to produce a full body of flavor from the grounds.
 This approach also produces a more consistent result every time you brew a shot with the same beans.
 Consistency is the Holy Grail for espresso lovers, which makes the 840 a fantastic find.

 The Breville 840 also has a great programming mechanism.
 Modern espresso machines have become far too function-oriented; it can often feel like you need an engineering degree just to program a latte recipe.
 With the 840, programming is reduced to a two-button process.
 Set up your shot, push the programming button, brew your shot, and hit the programming button again.
 The machine records the process and assigns it a number.
 Select that number the next time you need an espresso and the machine will repeat the process.
-It’s simple, effective and a nice detail which further supports the value of the Breville 840.
+It’s simple, effective, and a nice detail which further supports the value of Breville 840.

 The specifications for the Breville BES840XL Infuser:

 - 1600w Thermo coil stainless steel heating system providing consistent water temperature

 - Steaming available immediately after finishing the shot brew